Hunting Hidden Axion Signals in Pulsar Dispersion Measurements with Machine Learning: The Machine Learning Method

-Using these parameters, we simulated three types of datasets: (1) a curve containing white noise but no dark matter signal, denoted as \(\{y_0\}\); (2) a curve containing both white noise and a dark matter signal, denoted as \(\{y_1\}\); and (3) the theoretical curve with no noise, denoted as \(\{y\}\).
+We then simulated three types of datasets: (1) a denoise curve without dark matter signal, denoted as \(\{y_0\}\); (2) a denoise curve with a dark matter signal, denoted as \(\{y_1\}\); and (3) the theoretical curve without noise and dark matter signal, denoted as \(\{y\}\).
 Since the time-delay effect induced by axions and the pulsar dispersion effect are simply additive, we subtract the theoretical curve \(\{y\}\) from both \(\{y_0\}\) and \(\{y_1\}\).
 This allows for a more intuitive visualization of the impact of white noise on the detection of axion-induced signals. \autoref{SNR} illustrate the significance of simulated signals embedded in noise for two sets of axion parameters.
 Specifically, the data labeled “1”, after subtracting the noise-free theoretical curve, reveal both the observed white noise and the axion-induced time-delay peak, whereas the data labeled “0” yield only the pure observed white noise after the same subtraction.
 In particular, our definition of SNR refers to the ratio between the signal peak of the axion-induced delay and the background noise.